The Center for Jewish Studies

 The generosity and vision of foundations and private individuals, alike, make the important work of the Center for Jewish Studies possible.
 Our major donors include the Helen Diller Family Foundation, the Neufeld-Levin Chair in Holocaust Studies, the David B. Gold Foundation, and the Koret Foundation.

-If you would like to make a donation to the Center for Jewish Studies at UC-Santa Cruz, please contact Cari Napoles, Director of Development for the Humanities Division, by phone: (831) 459-4713, or by email.
+If you would like to make a donation to the Center for Jewish Studies at UC-Santa Cruz, please contact Cari Napoles, Senior Director of Development for the Humanities Division, by phone: (831) 459-4713, or by email.

 To make a secure web donation to the Center for Jewish Studies, please visit UCSC Online Giving.